What is Community Problem Solving?

 See sample of CmPS project addendum

-Also included each project’s report, addendum, evaluations, and media presentations.
-Along with a link to each project's video presentations.
+These books include each project’s report, addendum, evaluations, along with a link to each project’s media presentations.